 Things to Think About Before Applying for Disability Benefits

 Social Security is with you throughout life’s journey.
-We’re here for you if the unexpected happens.
-We are there for you when you finally stop working as well.
 We provide vital financial support to tens of millions of American workers, primarily through retirement benefits.
-But we’re also there for you if the unexpected happens and a serious medical condition stops you from working and being able to support yourself and your family.
+But we’re also there for you if the unexpected happens and a serious medical condition stops you from working to support yourself and your family.

-In such cases, you may qualify for Social Security disability benefits, which replace a portion of lost income when a worker becomes seriously disabled.
-Here are three of the key factors we use to determine if you may qualify for Social Security disability benefits:
+If you become seriously disabled, you may qualify for Social Security disability benefits that replace a portion of your lost income.
+Here are the three key factors we use to determine if you may qualify for disability benefits:

-- Your physical or mental impairment(s) must have lasted or be expected to last at least a year or result in death; and
+- Your physical or mental impairment(s) must have lasted or be expected to last at least a year or result in death.

 - You must have worked long enough — and recently enough — in jobs covered by Social Security.

-You become eligible for Social Security benefits by working and paying FICA taxes, which translate into Social Security “credits.”
-How many credits you need to receive disability benefits depends on how old you are when you become disabled.
+You become eligible for Social Security benefits by working and paying Federal Insurance Contribution Act taxes, which translate into Social Security “credits.”
+A person can earn up to four credits a year.
+How old you are when you become disabled determines the number of credits you need to receive disability benefits.

 For example, if you become disabled at age 31 or older, you generally must have earned at least 20 credits in the 10 years immediately before you became disabled.
 Twenty credits are equal to five years of substantial earnings.
 Younger workers may qualify with fewer credits.

-Those who have not worked enough to qualify for Social Security benefits may be eligible for help through our Supplemental Security Income program, or “SSI.”
-SSI provides financial assistance to disabled children and adults, as well as the aged and blind people, who have little or no income or resources.
-Learn more on our SSI home page web page.
+Those who have not worked enough to qualify for Social Security benefits may be eligible for help through our Supplemental Security Income (SSI) program.
+SSI provides monthly payments to adults and children with a disability or blindness, as well as older people, who have little or no income or resources.
+Unlike Social Security disability benefits, SSI is funded with general tax revenue, not through Social Security taxes.
+Learn more on our SSI webpage.